akshiv/phys408FourierOptics/LabNoteBook.md

 From this we can assume that on the screen there is 1.62 mm/line

-This is a magnification by a factor of 6.487
+This is a magnification by a factor of 6.487 times larger.

 ## Day 3 2018 03 20
 ### Fraunhofer and Fresnel Diffraction Regimes and Misc Lab Write up: